-- 1.1 Best practice recommends that the proposed Accounting Policies to be used to prepare the Council's Statement of Accounts, should be approved by Audit and Member Standards Committee. - 1.2 This report, therefore, sets out the Council's proposed Accounting Policies to be adopted in completing the 2019/20 Statement of Accounts. - 1.3 The report also details any changes that have been made to the Council's 2018/19 Accounting Policies to ensure that they are relevant to the preparation of the Council's 2019/20 Statement of Accounts.
+- 1.1 Best practice recommends that the proposed Accounting Policies to be used to prepare the Council's Statement of Accounts, should be approved by Audit and Member Standards Committee. - 1.2 This report, therefore, sets out the Council's proposed Accounting Policies to be adopted in completing the 2020/21 Statement of Accounts. it also details any changes that have been made to the Council's 2019/20 Accounting Policies to ensure that they are relevant to the preparation of the Council's 2020/21 Statement of Accounts. - 1.3 International Standard on Auditing, ISA 540, deals with the Auditor's responsibilities relating to accounting estimates and related disclosures when auditing the Statement of Accounts.
+With the impact of Covid-19 it is anticipated that there will be more high risk estimates than in prior years and so Auditors will be spending more time assuring themselves that there are no material misstatements in this area. - 1.4 This report, therefore, also highlights the Critical Accounting Adjustments and the Key Sources of Estimation Uncertainty that will be used in the production of the 2020/21 Statement of Accounts.